tinylog-org/tinylog/tinylog/files/readme.txt

  Using tinylog
 ===============

-1) Add bundle "org.pmw.tinylog_*.jar" to your target platform
+1) Add "tinylog.jar" to your classpath

-2) Optionally add bundle "org.pmw.tinylog.source_*.jar" for Javadoc documentation and source code attachment
+2) Optionally attach "tinylog-source.jar" for Javadoc documentation and source code attachment

-3) Now you can test the logger by the following simple statement:
+3) Now you can test the logger by the following simple program:

       import org.pmw.tinylog.Logger;